 In contrast to the neurodegenerative NBIA-related phenotypes associated with defects in PANK2 and COASY, PPCS-deficient individuals present with a clear dilated cardiomyopathy with a variable degree of severity and no neurodegeneration.
 Only in one individual (II.2, family A) were extra-cardiac features present in addition to severe dilated cardiomyopathy.
-Presumably, the presence of a completely inactive PPCS allele determines a more severe phenotype in this individual, as expected from the lack of rescue in yeast.
-Nonetheless, no neurodegeneration was present.
+Presumably the presence of a completely inactive PPCS allele determines a more severe phenotype in this individual, as expected from the lack of rescue in yeast.
+Nonetheless no neurodegeneration was present.

 In fruit flies, impairment of dPPCS is associated with neurological impairment.
-In view of the fact that PPCSdeficient individuals have dilated cardiomyopathy, we reinvestigated dPPCS mutants with a focus on cardiac function.
-With deeper inspection, dPPCS mutants presented with reduced viability, and moreover showed increased heart rate, increased arrhythmia index, reduced systolic function, and increased heart wall shortening, all manifestations indicative of dilate cardiomyopathy in fruit flies.
+In view of the fact that PPCS-deficient individuals have dilated cardiomyopathy, we reinvestigated dPPCS mutants with a focus on cardiac function.
+With deeper inspection, dPPCS mutants presented with reduced viability, and moreover showed increased heart rate, increased arrhythmia index, reduced systolic function and increased heart wall shortening; all manifestations indicative of dilate cardiomyopathy in fruit flies 31.
 We therefore conclude that the cardiac phenotype of dPPCS flies recapitulates the pathophysiological alteration seen in PPCS-affected individuals, suggesting that alteration in PPCS can cause dilated cardiomyopathy.

-In zebrafish, for instance, the downregulation of pank2 leads to perturbation in the vasculature development, reduced heart beat, and slower blood flux in addition to neurodegenerative signs, while the downregulation of coasy leads to edema at a cardiac level, 33 suggesting already a link between CoA biosynthesis and cardiac function.
-With this knowledge in mind, it would be interesting to also investigate whether fruit flies with dPANK and dCOASY impairment have a subtle cardiac dysfunction, accompanying the most obvious neurodegeneration.
+In Zebrafish for instance, the down regulation of pank2 leads to perturbation in the vasculature development, reduced heart beat and slower blood flux in addition to neurodegenerative signs 32, while the down regulation of coasy leads to edema at a cardiac level 33, suggesting already a link between CoA biosynthesis and cardiac function.
+With this knowledge in mind, it would be interesting to also investigate if fruit flies with dPANK and dCOASY impairment have a subtle cardiac dysfunction, accompanying the most obvious neurodegeneration.

 PPCS is the second enzyme of the CoA de novo biosynthesis pathway.
 Mutations in enzymes taking part in the route are expected to result in reduced CoA biosynthesis.
-Indeed, in PPCS-deficient individuals, the level of free CoA is significantly lower than in healthy control subjects.
-By reintroducing the wild-type copy of the PPCS in fibroblasts of an affected individual, the level of CoA is restored to normal values.
+Indeed, in PPCS-deficient individuals the level of free CoA is significantly lower than in healthy controls.
+By reintroducing the wild type copy of the PPCS in fibroblasts of an affected individual the level of CoA is restored to normal values.

-In contrast to PPCS-affected individuals, subjects with PKAN (pantothenate kinase-associated neurodegeneration) and COPAN (COASY protein-associated neurodegeneration) do not have detectable decrease of CoA levels in fibroblasts, despite the fact that most of the mutations in PANK2 and COASY impair the enzymatic activity of the recombinant enzymes, respectively.
+In contrast to PPCS-affected individuals, subjects with PKAN (Pantothenate Kinase-Associated Neurodegeneration) and COPAN (COASY protein-Associated Neurodegeneration) do not have detectable decrease of CoA levels in fibroblasts, despite the fact that most of the mutations in PANK2 and COASY, impair the enzymatic activity of the recombinant enzymes respectively ^{2; 34}.

-Explanations of why mutations in PPCS do lead to decreased CoA levels in fibroblasts and mutations in PANK2 and COASY do not show a decrease in CoA levels and how this is possibly linked to a cardiac disease versus a neurodegenerative disease are currently not present.
-In order to understand these differences, CoA should be measured in relevant tissue of all conditions, meaning in the globus pallidus of PKAN and COPAN models and in cardiac tissue of PPCS-deficient models.
-Analysis of the abundancy of PANK2, PPCS, and COASY in relevant tissue, the identification of exact intracellular localizations of these three de novo CoA biosynthesis enzymes in diseaseaffected tissues, elucidation of possible redundancies in their roles in CoA synthesis, and identification of potential moonlighting functions are required to obtain answers to these intriguing questions.
+Explanations why mutations in PPCS do lead to decreased CoA levels in fibroblasts and mutations in PANK2 and COASY do not show a decrease in CoA levels and how this is possibly linked to a cardiac disease versus a neurodegenerative disease are currently not present.
+In order to understand these differences, CoA should be measured in relevant tissue of all conditions, meaning in the Globus Pallidus of PKAN and COPAN models and in cardiac tissue of PPCS-deficient models.
+Analysis of the abundancy of PANK2, PPCS and COASY in relevant tissue, the identification of exact intracellular localizations of these three de novo CoA biosynthesis enzymes in disease affected tissues, elucidation of possible redundancies in their roles in CoA synthesis and identification of potential moonlighting functions are required to obtain answers to these intriguing questions.

-Reduced cytosolic CoA concentration in PPCS-affected individuals may lead to a reduced synthesis of activated long-chain fatty acids in PPCS-affected individuals.
-Therefore, there is only limited substrate for carnitine palmitoyltransferase I (CPT1), resulting in reduced longchain acylcarnitine concentrations, similar to individuals with carnitine palmitoyltransferase I (CPT1) deficiency.
-Indeed, this pattern is present in all individuals with
+Reduced cytosolic CoA concentration in PPCS-affected individuals may lead to a reduced synthesis of activated long chain fatty acids in PPCS-affected individuals.
+Therefore, there is only limited substrate for carnitine palmitoyltransferase I (CPT1), resulting in reduced long chain acylcarnitine concentrations, similar to individuals with carnitine palmitoyltransferase I (CPT1) deficiency.
+Indeed, this pattern is present in all individuals with PPCS deficiency, but not in the asymptomatic carrier (III.1) and has also been reported in two patients with COPAN5.